abishekatp/notes/README.md

 # notes
-This repository contains my notes or blogs on each topic I am learning.
+This repository contains my notes on each topic I am learning.
 I hope this might be helpful for someone.

 * Why am I doing this?
 Because I think one of the best ways to learn anything is to write or doing something practical with what you are trying to learn.
 At the same time It will be useful for someone who is trying to learn this subject.